mukeswebrian/Parallel-PSO-OPF-Scalability/network_viewer/readme.md

 The following steps summarize how to visualize the power system networks used in this project.

-Step 1: 1Ensure that all dependencies have been installed by running the command below from the project's parent directory:
+Step 1: Ensure that all dependencies have been installed by running the command below from the project's parent directory:
 ><code> pip install -f requirements.txt </code>

 Step 2: From the project's parent directory, navigate into the network viewer directory using the command shown below: